 - The Judicial Foreclosure

-Colorado Revised Statue 38-38-101 requires certain documents be filed with the Public Trustee in order to initiate a foreclosure.
-Although the law is very specific concerning what must be submitted and should be carefully reviewed, in general these documents include:
+Colorado Revised Statue 38-38-101 requires certain documents to be filed with the Public Trustee in order to initiate a foreclosure.
+Although the law is very specific concerning what must be submitted and should be carefully reviewed, in general, these documents include:

 - Cover letter